-Planning an event in France is everything but easy.
+Planning an incentive in Paris is everything but easy.
 When I started as an event planner in Paris, I thought: “Everything feels cookie cutter, it’s all the same: the Louvre Museum, the Chateaux Versailles, the chocolate factories, the Eiffel Tower..."
 Don’t get me wrong.
-Paris is one of the most amazing cities in the world, if not the most beautiful city at the very least.
+Paris is one of the most amazing cities in the world, if not the most beautiful at the very least.
 Every creative human being on the planet has written about her.
 For good reason!

 An Event Planner In Paris

 Starting our business in Paris 15 years ago was challenging.
 As an American myself, I had a hard time just getting them to understand what the needs of the client were.
 The French had their way of doing things, and that was that!

 I would say: “This is what my client needs and this is my idea, can you help me?”.
 They would say no: “No, ce n’est pas possible” (it is not possible).
 This is a standard phrase that everyone makes fun of, even the locals, and it is what you’ll hear a lot.
 And one of the things we learned to do very well is to get around that.
 To make it possible.